tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Classical Cryptographic Primitives that Could Be Replaced by PQC

 Any asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms will be vulnerable to attacks using Shor's Algorithm on a sufficiently large general-purpose quantum computer, known as a Cryptographically Relevant Quantum Computer (CRQC).
-This document focusses on the two mechanisms that has been the basis of the NIST PQC standardisation competition from 2016:
+This document focusses on the two mechanisms that has been the basis of the NIST PQC standardisation competition since 2016:

 * KEMs: They are one of the mechanisms that can replaced by PQC as this is based on public key cryptography and is therefore vulnerable to the Shor's algorithm.
 One, can easily find the prime factors of the large public key which can used to derive the private key.